robcholz/TimeCMA/README.md

 [![](http://img.shields.io/badge/cs.LG-arXiv%3A2401.10134-B31B1B.svg)](https://arxiv.org/abs/2401.10134)

->
-> 🙋 Please let us know if you find a mistake or have any suggestions!
->
-> 🌟 If you find this resource helpful, please consider star this repository and cite our research:
+> If you find our work useful in your research.
+Please consider giving a star ⭐ and citation 📚:

 ```bibtex
 @inproceedings{liu2024timecma,